 Stores such as REI usually have an amazing return policy and a great fitting department.
 If you’re new to hiking, visiting your local outdoors and the sporting store is a wonderful place to start.
 But keep reading on so you know what to look and ask for.

 Understand your gait & arch

-Shoes should first and foremost provide stability.
+Shoes should primarily provide stability.
 Without stability, you’re incorrectly transferring the energy of your step and potentially causing injury.
 One major way stability is designed into the shoe by understanding your ankle and foot alignment.
-The right shoes will support your gait and help better transfer, manage and control impact energy giving you a much better and more comfortable experience.
+The right shoes will support your gait and help better transfer, manage, and control impact energy giving you a much better and more comfortable experience.

 Tips to figure out your gait

 You can inspect your current shoes or boots and look for wear patterns to find your pronation, neutral or natural supination.
 When I started running early on I just assumed a nice pair of sneakers was all I needed but I wore them out super quick on the inside edges – almost extremely so.
 This wear is a sign of overpronation.
 After finding shoes that are “supportive” – indicative of overpronation support I stopped having wear problems on the outside of my shoe and they started lasting longer and more importantly, I stopped having knee problems and shin splints.
 I had to get “Extra support” shoes to make it through my training and as I’ve progressed, I’ve been able to adjust to more neutral shoes and classic boots without suffering.

 For those with supination or underpronation, your shoe will often wear out on the outside edge first – close to the middle or pinky toe and through the heel.
 For under pronators, a shoe with more cushioning and increased shock absorption may be your best bet.
 Super heavy and flat hiking boots should be avoided.